-The InDels and Structural Variants tool is designed to identify structural variants such as insertions, deletions, inversions, translocations and tandem duplications in read mappings.
+The InDels and Structural Variants tool is designed to identify structural variants such as insertions, deletions, inversions, translocations and tandem duplications in read mappings and is primarily developed for short read technologies (such as Illumina reads).
 The tool relies exclusively on information derived from unaligned ends (also called 'soft clippings') of the reads in the mappings.
 This means that:

 - The tool will detect NO structural variants if there are NO reads with unaligned ends in the read mapping.